 Matt Winston, corroborating what we heard from Jolene Blalock in part 2, talks about how he never had a writer available to him, whereas in most productions the head writer is a show runner, so he or she is on set.
 So any questions about a character or dialogue tweaks/changes it would have to be sent over to the production team and they would have to hold production and wait on set for a response.

-Braga brings up the idea that they kicked around the idea that “Future Guy” might have been Archer, manipulating himself from the future.
+Braga brings up that they kicked around the idea that “Future Guy” might have been Archer, manipulating himself from the future.

 More Season 3 Images